ilnarkhasanov/HaskellMusicEngine/README.md

 ![Logo.](images/logo.png)

-This is a project using `codeworld-api` package, ready to be used with either Cabal or Stack.
-The project also contains `hspec` (with automatic discovery of specification files) and `doctest` test suites.
+This is a project using `codeworld-api` package, ready to be used with Cabal.

 The project can be used to either visualise text notation with sheet music and convert it into MIDI file.

 ## Prerequisites

-This project can be build with Cabal and GHC 8.10.7 or with Stack tool.
+This project can be build with Cabal and GHC 8.10.7.

 We recommend that you use [ghcup](https://www.haskell.org/ghcup/) to install these.

 There is IDE support for Cabal and Haskell through Haskell Language Server, in particular, there seems to be strong support for Haskell development in Visual Studio Code.